See also listing of relevant organisations at the end of Understanding disability and the law.

 • providing referrals to other services.

-The Disability Discrimination Legal Service (DDLS) is a community legal centre working towards the eradication of disability discrimination.
-DDLS facilitates and promotes justice for people with disabilities through:
+The Disability Discrimination Legal Service (DDLS) is a community legal centre that is working towards the eradication of disability discrimination.
+The DDLS facilitates and promotes justice for people with disabilities by:

 • assisting to prepare and lodge complaints about disability discrimination to the relevant human rights commission;